What are we up to?

 On April 8th, 2024, most of North America experienced another total eclipse.

 We deployed to Burlington, Vermont and Cleveland, Ohio to improve the phenomena that we collected in 2017 and to collect some new ones.
 We took a multitude of photographs and collected air temperature and light data across the period of totality.
-These photos and data will be incorporated into forthcoming library entities and a forthcoming Quest focused on NGSS performance expectation MS-ESS1-1.
+These photos and data will be incorporated into forthcoming library entities and a forthcoming Quest focused on performance expectation MS-ESS1-1.

 March 20-23: National Science Teaching Association Exhibit